How Skip Tracing Works

 Yes.
 It may be a genuine former address, a relative’s home, or a PO box or commercial mail drop rather than a residence.
 Verification distinguishes a correct, current home from an address that merely exists.

-What is a field verification?
+What is a field verification, and what will it never be?

 Why does a confidence level matter?